xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 3.4.
 If *a*×*c* and 4×*b* are both 4-th powers; remove all *n* == 1 mod 2.
 3.5.
 If *a*×*c* is a 4-th power and 2×*b* is a square; remove all *n* == 2 mod 4.

-#1 and #2 should all be checked first before preceding, #3.3 and #3.4 and #3.5 are more Aurifeuillian factors.
+#1 and #2 should all be checked first before preceding, #3.3 and #3.4 and #3.5 are more Aurifeuillean factors.

 Coordination with existing code: